tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--following-ids UUID`: Only list alerts from the specified scan targets
+* `--following-ids UUID`: Only list alerts from the specified following organizations
 * `--severities [CRITICAL|HIGH|MEDIUM|LOW|INFO]`: Only list alerts with the specified severities  [default: AlertSeverity.CRITICAL, AlertSeverity.HIGH]
 * `--help`: Show this message and exit.

 ### `zanshin alert get`

-Returns details about a specified alert
+Return details about a specified alert, with options to view its history or associated comments.

 **Usage**: